manpanmanpan/manpanmanpan.github.io/_posts/2019-3-11-How to evaluate model performance.md

 #### Why F1 Score?

-In some situations, we want to maximize either recall or precision at the expense of the other metric.
-For example, in preliminary disease screening of patients for follow-up examinations, we would probably want a recall near 1.0.

-- We want to find all patients who actually have the disease

-- And we can accept a low precision if the cost of the follow-up examination is not significant.
+In cases where we want to find an optimal blend of precision and recall we can combine the two metrics using what is called the F1 score.

 **Note**: We use the harmonic mean instead of a simple average because it punishes **extreme values**.
-Fi Score is sensitive to threshold value.
+F1 Score is sensitive to threshold value.

 #### When is precision more important?